SteinarArnason/Owell/README.md

 ## Usage
 ### Development
-  There are two seperate scripts used in development.
+  There are two separate scripts used in development.
 ```
 -> npm run test:watch
 ```